Please ensure Javascript is enabled for purposes of website accessibility

 If you’ve had a root canal and think you may be experiencing a recurrent infection, Brian D. Hall, DDS, shares what can cause the infection, as well as what to be on the lookout for and when you should contact your dentist.

-What Can Cause a Root Canal Infection?
+What Can Cause a Root Canal Infection or Reinfected Tooth?

 Aside from the reasons for needing a root canal in the first place, there are many possible factors for how a root canal can become reinfected post-treatment.
 Some of those instances include but are not limited to: